Don't think you can change them.

 "This is getting dangerous," I said.
 He pulled me closer.

-In the midst of the exciting romance that ensued, I completely lost my footing.
-Like anyone in love, I began to float through life.
-Everything I knew about myself became negotiable.
-Example: Two weeks after that first kiss, he whisked me away to Joshua Tree where we stayed at a campground with no running water—and I had a blast.
-Pre-Max I would never disappear for a weekend with a guy I had known for such a short time.
-And, without running water?
+For example, two weeks after that first kiss, he whisked me away to Joshua Tree, where we stayed at a campground with no running water and I had a blast.
+Pre-Max me would never disappear for a weekend with a guy I'd known for such a short time.
+And without running water?
 Please.

-Over the next three years, our friends found partners and got hitched—some even met, married and divorced—in the time we were still just dating.
-We watched friends break engagements and marriages, thankful that our relationship was solid.
+Over the next three years, our friends found partners and got hitched in the time we were still just dating.
+We watched these couples break engagements and marriages, thankful that our relationship was solid.

 "How would you react if I delivered an ultimatum like your ex did?"
 I casually asked one day, hoping he wouldn't recognize the question for the ploy it was.